Hypotension vs Hypertension

 There are 2 stages of hypertension.

 - Stage 1 Hypertension: When blood pressure readings stay between 130-139 systolic or 80-89 diastolic, a patient is considered to have Stage 1 hypertension.
-Though it elevates heart disease and stroke odds, modified lifestyle or medication can help to manage their risk.
+Though it elevates heart disease and stroke odds, a modified lifestyle or medication can help to manage their risk.

 - Stage 2 Hypertension: At 140+ systolic or 90+ diastolic readings, the more severe Stage 2 hypertension sets in.
 The heightened risk of cardiovascular disease frequently necessitates combined medication and lifestyle shifts to reach safer levels.